dynawo/dynawo/README.md

 Dyna&omega;o is licensed under the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0.
 You can also see the [LICENSE](LICENSE.txt) file for more information.

 Dyna&omega;o is using some external libraries to run simulations:
-* [OpenModelica] (https://www.openmodelica.org/), a Modelica environment developed and maintained by the Open Source Modelica Consortium distributed under a GPL V3.0 or OSMC Public License V1.2.
+* [OpenModelica](https://www.openmodelica.org/), a Modelica environment developed and maintained by the Open Source Modelica Consortium distributed under a GPL V3.0 or OSMC Public License V1.2.
 The current version used is V1.9.4.
-* [SUNDIALS] (https://computation.llnl.gov/projects/sundials), a suite of solvers developed and maintained by the Lawrence Livermore National Lab and distributed under a BSD-3-Clause license.
+* [SUNDIALS](https://computation.llnl.gov/projects/sundials), a suite of solvers developed and maintained by the Lawrence Livermore National Lab and distributed under a BSD-3-Clause license.
 The 2.7.0 version is currently used.
-* [SuiteSparse] (http://faculty.cse.tamu.edu/davis/suitesparse.html), and in particular KLU, a LU decomposition library that is part of the suite sparse project, developed and maintained by T. A. Davis et al. at the University of Florida distributed under a LGPL-2.1+.
+* [SuiteSparse](http://faculty.cse.tamu.edu/davis/suitesparse.html), and in particular KLU, a LU decomposition library that is part of the suite sparse project, developed and maintained by T. A. Davis et al. at the University of Florida distributed under a LGPL-2.1+.
 The version 4.5.4 of suite sparse is the one used by Dyna&omega;o.
-* [Adept] (http://www.met.reading.ac.uk/clouds/adept/), an automatic differentiation library that has been developed and maintained at the University of Reading by R.J.
+* [Adept](http://www.met.reading.ac.uk/clouds/adept/), an automatic differentiation library that has been developed and maintained at the University of Reading by R.J.
 Hogan distributed under Apache-2.0.
 It is the version 1.1 that is integrated into Dyna&omega;o.
-* [NICSLU] (http://nicslu.weebly.com/) which is another LU decomposition library.
+* [NICSLU](http://nicslu.weebly.com/) which is another LU decomposition library.
 It is developed and maintained by Tsinghua University and is optional at the moment into Dyna&omega;o.
 It is distributed under a GNU LGPL license.
-* [jQuery] (https://jquery.com/) that is distributed into Dyna&omega;o to display results into a minimalistic GUI after the simulation.
+* [jQuery](https://jquery.com/) that is distributed into Dyna&omega;o to display results into a minimalistic GUI after the simulation.
 The current version used is the 1.3.4 distributed under both a MIT and a GPL license.
-* [cpplint] (https://github.com/google/styleguide/tree/gh-pages/cpplint), a tool used during Dyna&omega;o compilation process to ensure that the C++ files follow the Google's C++ style.
+* [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint), a tool used during Dyna&omega;o compilation process to ensure that the C++ files follow the Google's C++ style.
 It is distributed under a CC-By 3.0 License.

 <a name="maintainers"></a>
 ## Maintainers